MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 ## <a name="website"></a>Website
 The domain or subdomain name of the website that you want to target for dynamic search ads.

+> [!NOTE]
+> Not everyone has the subdoamin feature yet.
+If you don't, don't worry.
+It's coming soon.

 The length of the string is limited to 2,048 characters.
 If the domain name includes *www* it will be trimmed and not used.

 > [!NOTE]